This blog may contain affiliate links. Read our disclosure policy for more info.

 The Torres del Paine is a very famous National Park about a 3-hour drive from Punta Arenas.

 I love Torres del Paine National Park!
 I’ve hiked the “W” and “O” circuits, which are both multi-day hikes.
-They aren’t for the faint of heart though, so if you’re not up for an 8-day trek or don’t have the time for one – a full-day tour to Torres del Paine from Punta Arenas will be a great alternative!
+They aren’t for the faint of heart, though, so if you’re not up for an 8-day trek or don’t have the time for one, a full-day tour to Torres del Paine from Punta Arenas will be a great alternative!

 This full-day tour is the best out there, with dozens of positive reviews (see them all here!).
 Upon arriving in the national park, you’ll see a handful of gorgeous lakes, surrounded by the biggest mountains you’ll ever see!
-Seriously, it’s hard to describe how astoundingly beautiful this area is – you’ll just have to go see it for yourself.
+Seriously, it’s hard to describe how stunning this area is – you’ll just have to go see it for yourself.
 My favorite stop on this day tour is Grey Lake, where you’ll take a short walk to the Grey Glacier, as you can see in the photo above!

 I also love that this tour visits the Mylodon Cave for about 40 minutes of exploration.
 Visiting here is another perk of taking a tour because it makes finding these gorgeous sights a breeze.